Terms & Conditions

 3.2 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
-This usage data may be processed for the purposes of analysing the use of the website and services.
+This usage data may be processed to analyse the use of the website and services.
 The legal basis for this processing is consent.

 3.3 We may process your website user account data ("account data").
 The account data may include your name and email address.
 The source of the account data is you.
-The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
+The account data may be processed to operate our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is consent.

-3.4 We may process information that you post for publication on our website or through our services ("publication data").
-The publication data may be processed for the purposes of enabling such publication and administering our website and services.
+3.4 We may process information you post for publication on our website or through our services ("publication data").
+The publication data may be processed to enable such publication and administer our website and services.
 The legal basis for this processing is consent.

 3.5 We may process information contained in any enquiry you submit to us regarding goods and/or services ("enquiry data").
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
 The legal basis for this processing is consent.

 3.6 We may process information relating to transactions, including purchases of goods and/or services, that you enter into with us and/or through our website ("transaction data").
 The transaction data may include your contact details, your card details and the transaction details.
 The source of the transaction data is you and/or our payment services provider.
-The transaction data may be processed for the purpose of supplying the purchased goods and/or services and keeping proper records of those transactions.
+The transaction data may be processed to supply the purchased goods and/or services and keep proper records of those transactions.

-3.8 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+3.8 We may process any of your personal data identified in this policy where necessary for establishing, exercising, or defending legal claims, whether in court proceedings or an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.

-3.9 We may process any of your personal data identified in this policy where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
+3.9 We may process any of your personal data identified in this policy where necessary for obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
 The legal basis for this processing is our legitimate interests, namely the proper protection of our business against risks.

-3.10 In addition to the specific purposes for which we may process your personal data set out in this Section 3, we may also process any of your personal data where such processing is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+3.10 In addition to the specific purposes for which we may process your personal data set out in this Section 3, we may also process any of your personal data where such processing is necessary for compliance with a legal obligation to which we are subject or to protect your vital interests or the vital interests of another natural person.

 4. Providing your personal data to others

-4.1 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+4.1 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims whether in court proceedings or an administrative or out-of-court procedure.

-4.2 In addition to the specific disclosures of personal data set out in this Section 4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
-We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+4.2 In addition to the specific disclosures of personal data set out in this Section 4; we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject or to protect your vital interests or the vital interests of another natural person.
+We may also disclose your personal data where such disclosure is necessary to establish, exercise, or defend legal claims, whether in court proceedings or an administrative or out-of-court procedure.

 5. International transfers of your personal data